WHO MUST FOLLOW THIS NOTICE?

 CHANGES TO THIS NOTICE:

 We may change our privacy practices from time to time.
 Changes will apply to current medical information, as well as new information after the change occurs.
 If we make an important change, we will change our notice.
-You can ask in writing for a copy of this notice at any time by contacting the Facility Privacy Office.
+We will also post the new notice in our facilities and on our Website at: https://oakvalleyhospital.com/about-us/patient-privacy/.
 If our notice has changed, we will give you a copy of the notice the next time you register for treatment.

 DO YOU HAVE CONCERNS OR COMPLAINTS?

-If you think your privacy rights may have been violated, you may contact our Facility Privacy Office.
-Finally, you may send a written complaint to the U.S. Department of Health and Human Services, Office of Civil Rights.
+If you think your privacy rights may have been violated, you may contact our Facility Privacy Office below.
+You may also send a written complaint to the U.S. Department of Health and Human Services, Office of Civil Rights.
 Our Facility Privacy Office can provide you the address.
 We will not take any action against you for filing a complaint.

 Oak Valley Hospital District